anilkunwar/thermal_history_and_structural_effects/README.md

 a. the temperature-time-vn.py constructs the temporal variation of Temperature of given points  at different vertical depths e.g. 0, 15 and 30 micrometer from the surface of a powder bed, when processed by laser in two scans (forward scan and return scan) at two input power values i.e. 250 W and 350 W. The scan speed for laser with P = 250 W is 1200 mm/s whereas that for laser with higher power is 800 mm/s.

 b. it might be necessary to merge the individual csv files downloaded at different timesteps size to a single csv file consisting the column of "t(ms)". the merging of csv files can be performed via csvmergertoolkit made available at https://github.com/anilkunwar/csvmergertoolkit

+# How to Cite This Work:

+Wang, X., Geng, Y., Oliinyk, Y., Zhang, Z., & Kunwar, A. (2025).
+Multiscale computational and experimental insights into thermal history and composition based study of strength–ductility synergy in Zr-enhanced AlSiMg alloys.
+Materials Science and Engineering: A, 944, 148865. https://doi.org/10.1016/j.msea.2025.148865